 Here we will discuss how you can receive payments with PayPal.

-To get payments, you need to share one important detail with your audience—your registered email ID.
+To get payments, you need to share your registered email ID with your audience.

 That’s all.
 Pretty simple, right?

 Also—you can even transfer the money received in your PayPal wallet to your bank account.
 To do it, just go to the Transfer Money option present right under your PayPal balance.
 And go ahead to choose option Transfer To Your Bank.